MathildeFogPerez/manuscript-bnab-foglierini/README.md

 We have made available here a series of scripts to process scBCR sequencing data coming from HIV-1 immune donors in order to find BnAb in their repertoires.
 The scripts are primarily intended as reference for manuscript "###TOADD###" rather than a stand-alone application.

-Raw data are available at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE229123
+Raw data of paired BCRs coming from HIV immune donors are available at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE229123

 These scripts were run on a Linux machine.